After game-changing run, Santorum quits White House race

 When Santorum criticized gay rights and birth control, the media highlighted a 2008 speech in which he declared that “Satan” was attacking great U.S. institutions by means of “pride, vanity, and sensuality.”

-The father of seven children, Santorum’s decision to quit was partly influenced by a serious illness suffered by his 3-year-old daughter, Bella.
+The father of seven children, Santorum’s decision to quit was partly influence by a serious illness suffered by his three-year-old daughter, Bella.
 She was hospitalized over the long holiday weekend with Trisomy 18, a rare genetic condition that hinders a child’s development.

-Additional reporting by Alina Selyukh, Andy Sullivan, Jeff Mason and Sam Youngman; Writing by Alistair Bell; Editing by Mary Milliken, David Brunnstrom and Lisa Shumaker
+Additional reporting by Alina Selyukh, Andy Sullivan and Jeff Mason; Writing by Alistair Bell; Editing by Mary Milliken and David Brunnstrom